I praised the earth, in beauty seen

 I praised the earth, in beauty seen.
 Reginald Heber* (1783-1826).

 From Heber’s Hymns written and adapted to the Weekly Church Service of the Year (1827), published after his death by his widow, Amelia.
-It was placed as the hymn for the Fourth Sunday after Trinity, though it has little connection with the Gospel or Epistle for that day:
+It was placed as the hymn for the Fourth Sunday after Trinity, though it has little connection with the Gospel or Epistle for that day.
+The original text was as follows:

-I praised the earth, in beauty seenWith garlands gay of various green;I praised the sea, whose ample fieldShone glorious as a silver shield;And earth and ocean seem’d to say,‘Our beauties are but for a day!’
+I prais’d the Earth, in beauty seenWith garlands gay of various green;I prais’d the Sea, whose ample fieldShone glorious as a silver shield;And Earth and Ocean seem’d to say,‘Our beauties are but for a day!’

-I praised the sun, whose chariot roll’dOn wheels of amber and of gold;I praised the moon, whose softer eyeGleam’d sweetly through the summer sky!And...
+I prais’d the Sun, whose chariot roll’dOn wheels of amber and of gold;I praised the Moon, whose softer eyeGleam’d...

 Cite this article